k-ardliyan/idr-exchange-rates/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 🙏 Acknowledgements

-- Bank Central Asia (BCA) for providing exchange rate data
-- Bank Indonesia for providing exchange rate data
-- Bank Negara Indonesia (BNI) for providing exchange rate data
-- Bank Rakyat Indonesia (BRI) for providing exchange rate data
-- Bank Mandiri for providing exchange rate data

 ## ⚠️ Disclaimer

-Exchange rate information may not be 100% accurate and should not be used for financial decisions without verification.
-The developer is not responsible for any financial losses.
+This repository was created for learning purposes.
+The exchange rate data displayed may not be 100% accurate and **should not be used** as a reference for financial decisions.
+Always verify rates directly from the official bank sources.

-## 📧 Contact

-For questions or concerns, please open an issue on the GitHub repository.

-## 📊 Project Status: Active

-File an issue, feature request, or pull request on the GitHub repository if you'd like to contribute!